Audio editing software: Music software capabilities

-Editors designed for use in speech research

-Editors designed for use in speech research add the ability to make measurements and perform acoustic analyses such as extracting and displaying a fundamental frequency contour or spectrogram.
-They typically lack most or all of the effects that interest musicians.

 Plug-ins

-Audio Plug-ins are small software programs that can be "plugged in" to use inside your main workstation.
+Audio plug-ins are small software programs that can be "plugged in" to use inside the main workstation.
 Plug-ins are used in DAWs to allow more capabilities when it comes to audio editing.
 There are several different types of plug-ins.
-For example, stock plug-ins are the basic plug-ins that come already installed with your DAW, and VST (Virtual Studio Technology) plug-ins.
-Invented by Steinberg, VST plug-ins allow producers to then apply simple or advanced effects such as filters, limiting, compression, reverb, flanging, panning, noise reduction, and equalizers.
+For example, stock plug-ins are the plug-ins that come already installed with a DAW, and Virtual Studio Technology (VST) plug-ins.
+Invented by Steinberg, VST plug-ins allow producers to apply simple or advanced effects such as filters, limiting, compression, reverb, flanging, panning, noise reduction, and equalizers.

-MIDI vs Audio
+MIDI vs. audio

 MIDI (pronounced "middy") and audio are both compressed digital formats that are used within a Digital Audio Workspace (DAW).
 MIDI stands for Musical Instrument Digital Interface.
 MIDI is used with plug-ins that allow the user to control the notes of various plug-in instruments.
-MIDI is universally accepted and if one plug-in or synthesizer was used using MIDI, then it can be modified with another synthesizer.
+MIDI is universally accepted and if one plug-in or synthesizer is used using MIDI, then it can be modified with another synthesizer.
 The filename extension of MIDI format is .MIDI or .MID.
 Unlike MIDI, Digital audio contains a recording of sound.
 Audio files are a lot larger than MIDI files, and while MIDI is smaller, MIDI can have variations from the original sounds.